Appearance: Closer to Straw than Toffee with medium legs, looks good in a glass.

-Palate: Smooth and rounded feeling on the tongue.
+Palate: Smooth and rounded feel on the tongue.
 Slightly spicy but the fruit notes are ever present and keep sweet at the forefront.

 Finish: So light to drink that the length of the finish is a pleasantly long surprise.